 Read our full review here: CyberGhost Review

-Nord VPN is another consistent option that offers many essential tools.
-Among those are Double Data Encryption, which encrypts your internet browsing data twice.
-It also keeps no logs of activity recorded.
-There are many servers (5100) in more than 62 countries to choose from.
+There are 5,700+ servers in 60 countries to choose from.
 More servers mean less load and better connection and it’s more likely you can find a server nearby.
-In France alone, you get 135 different server options to choose IP addresses from.
+In France alone, you get 200+ different server options to choose IP addresses from.

 Step #2 – Register and Log into the 6play website